 The final recommendations made at the end of the review sought to ensure that community governance across the Borough:

 - Reflects the identities and interests of the community in that area

 - Is effective and convenient

-In considering the electoral arrangements of the parishes in its area, the Council is required to consider any change in the number or distribution of electors which is likely to occur in the period of five years beginning with the day the review starts.
-In order to support those who wish to make a proposal, we will provide information on current parish arrangements (including maps), as well as current and projected future electorate figures for parishes.
-These are available to download under “Part twelve: Useful documents”.
+In considering the electoral arrangements of the parishes in its area, the Council also considered any change in the number or distribution of electors which is likely to occur in the period of five years beginning with the day the review started.

 Unlike the Local Government Boundary Commission for England’s review of borough ward arrangements, there is no provision in legislation that each parish councillor should represent (as nearly as possible) the same number of electors.
 However, the government guidance reiterates the Commission’s belief that it is not in the interests of effective and convenient local government to have significant difference in levels of representation between different wards in the same parish.
 Additionally, any recommendations made by the review had to adhere to the legal minimum number of parish councillors for any parish council, which is five.
 There is no legal maximum number of parish councillors.